Nigel Latta: Career

 The first book that Latta wrote was a novel called Execution Lullaby.
 Although the novel was well-received, his publisher believed that Latta would be more successful if he wrote non-fiction books.
 In 2003, he wrote Into the Darklands: Unveiling the Predators Among Us, a book that examined the psychology of criminals.
 The book inspired the TVNZ series Beyond the Darklands.
 He also wrote books about parenting advice and gave advice during the parenting segment of Radio New Zealand's This Way Up.

 Latta worked as a consultant in his field for private companies and government social service agencies, including Department of Corrections, the New Zealand Police and Child Youth and Family.

 In the 2010s, he became known for his true crime documentaries and psychology-based television series, as the host of Beyond the Darklands, The Politically Incorrect Guide to Teenagers, The Politically Incorrect Parenting Show, and a science show called Nigel Latta Blows Stuff Up, among others.
 In 2016, Latta co-founded Ruckus Films, a production company which produced several feature documentaries including Born This Way: Awa's Story and Stan.
 He also began presenting general interest television shows, such as The Hard Stuff with Nigel Latta, which approached social and political issues, and You've Been Scammed by Nigel Latta which examines common types of scams.

 Personal life

-Latta had two children from his first marriage.
-He later married Natalie Flynn, a fellow psychologist, and was step parent to her three children.
+Latta had two children from his first marriage to Neela Hatangadi (1991-2020) In 2023 he married Natalie Flynn, a fellow psychologist, and was step parent to her three children.